Introduction to Electrochemical Sensors

 Electrochemical sensor structure diagram

-The gas first reacts with the sensor through the tiny capillary-shaped opening, then the hydrophobic barrier layer, and finally reaches the electrode surface.
-Using this method can allow an appropriate amount of gas to react with the sensing electrode to form a sufficient electrical signal while preventing electrolytes from leaking out of the sensor.
+The gas first passes through a tiny capillary-shaped opening (which limits the flow rate to ensure diffusion control), then through a hydrophobic barrier layer, and finally reaches the electrode surface.
+This design allows the appropriate amount of gas to react with the sensing electrode to form a sufficient electrical signal while preventing the liquid electrolyte from leaking out.

 Ⅲ Composition of electrochemical sensors